September 18, 2020

 Generally, good candidates are people who have not had sufficient pain relief from medications, injections or prior surgery, and do not have psychiatric disorders that could contribute to their pain.

-Types of Pain Relieved by Spinal Cord Stimulation
+Sciatica and Other Types of Pain Relieved by Spinal Cord Stimulation

 A spinal cord stimulator may lessen chronic pain caused by: